davidfestal/rh-che/README.md

 - Keycloak integration
 - [fabric8-analytics Language Server](https://github.com/fabric8-analytics/fabric8-analytics-lsp-server)

-#### How the RedHat Che distribution build works
+## RedHat Che distribution Maven build

-RedHat Che distribution build does the following:
+The RedHat Che distribution maven build does the following:
 - Checks out the upstream GitHub `che-dependencies` and `che` repositories into folder `target/export`, based on a given fork (`eclipse` by default) and branch (`openshift-connector` by default),